Welcome to Birdquest

 Our efforts will be concentrated on finding treasures like White-crested Guan, Golden Parakeet, Vulturine and Bald Parrots, Kawall’s Amazon, Dark-winged Trumpeter, Tapajos Hermit, Brown-chested Barbet, Harlequin Antbird and, with luck, Pale-faced Bare-eye and Hoffmann’s Woodcreeper.
 A boat trip will take us to the east bank of Tapajós to look for the rare, enigmatic and threatened endemic Golden-crowned Manakin.
 Also on this side of the river we will be hoping to find some special targets that occur in the area between the Tapajós and Xingu Rivers such as Black-girdled Barbet, Bare-eyed Antbird and Alta Floresta Antpitta.

-Day 1 The tour begins this morning at Marabá airport in the southeastern part of the state of Pará.
-From here we will drive the relatively short distance to the town of Parauapebas for a seven nights stay.
+Day 1 The tour begins this morning, depenbding on flight schedules at the time, at either Carájas (Parauapebas) airport or at Marabá airport in the southeastern part of the state of Pará.
+From there we will drive to the town of Parauapebas for a seven nights stay.
 This afternoon we will have time for some initial exploration of the wonderful Carajás National Forest.

 Days 2-7 We will enjoy six full days birding the amazing hills of Carajás National Forest.
 Holding the largest iron ore reserves on the planet, the Carajás National Forest is run by Vale, the major mining company in Brazil and one of the biggest in the world.
 The iron outcrops are located on the top of the hills creating a peculiar stunted and dry habitat called ‘Canga’, where some Cerrado specialists and other open country bird species share the same area.
 The tall forests on the plateaus, foothills and valleys show a mega diverse Amazonia where huge and imposing Brazil Nut Trees decorate the vast landscape of Carajás.